nuuuwan/news_lk3_data/README.md

 ---

-### Sri Lanka-China bilateral political consultation held in Beijing; policies reviewed
+### Sri Lanka, China hold bilateral consultation in Beijing; policies to be reviewed

 *2024-06-14 11:36:00* · [`economynextcom`](https://economynext.com/sri-lanka-china-bilateral-political-consultation-held-in-beijing-policies-reviewed-167992/) · `en`

-ECONOMYNEXT – An annual bilateral political consultation meeting between top officials of Sri Lanka and China is held in Beijing this week to review some bilateral policies, Sri Lanka’s Foreign Ministry officials said.
+ECONOMYNEXT – Annual bilateral political consultation meeting between top officials of Sri Lanka and China will be held in Beijing next week with the review of some bilateral policies , Sri Lanka’s Foreign Ministry said.

-Foreign Secretary Aruni Wijewardane and Acting Director General for East Asia Division Poshitha Perera represented Sri Lanka in the Beijing meeting, officials said.

-“It is an annual event.
-Basically some review on the bilateral policies take place,” Foreign Minister Ali Sabry told EconomyNext.

-Another official said there was no “unusual topics” reviewed in the meeting.

-This year’s consultation meeting comes after a mild hiccup in diplomatic relations between both countries after Sri Lanka banned Chinese research vessels calling at the island nation for research purposes for one year.

-The ban came after strong protests by India, which had cited security threats from such research ships, Sri Lanka government officials have said.
+“Secretary, Foreign Affairs, Aruni Wijewardana will lead Sri Lanka’s delegation to the 13th round of Diplomatic Consultations with the People’s Republic of China to be held on 17 June 2024 in Beijing,” the Foreign Ministry said in a statement.

+She will co-chair the Consultations with Sun Weidong, the vice Minister of Foreign Affairs of the People’s Republic of China, .

+“The discussions are expected to review progress in the areas of bilateral engagement including on political, economic, trade, investment and defence.”

 ...